bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 3. Quantitative MRI (qMRI) map suffixes

 This distinction was added to the specification on acceptance of the BEP001 proposal in version `1.x.x`.
+However, as a result, some  suffixes that were introduced into BIDS at an earlier point time are inconsistent with this typology: for example because they are linked to a readout-sequence rather than a contrast, or because they don't clearly distinguish between a quantitative map or a contrast-weighted image.
-As a result there are some additional suffixes that are no longer recommended but remain part of the specification in order to maintain backwards compatability with previous versions of the specification.
+These `legacy`-suffixes are no longer recommended but remain part of the specification in order to maintain backwards compatability with previous versions of the specification.
 These can be found in the [legacy suffixes](#legacy-suffixes) subsection.

 Previous versions of the specification used the term `modality_label` instead of `_suffix` to represent this entity.
 The change in term was introduced in version 1.x.x. to accodomate a broad definition of anatomical imaging applications.